 Highbury CC remained very competitive in the Leeds & District League right up to the latter days, and won their last ever match vs Pledwick.
 The score read: Pledwick 222 (D. Fisher 77, S. Craven 42; S. Lonsdale 7-56), Highbury 223-8 (R. McGlashan 66, S. Lonsdale 64; D. Fisher 3-76).

-EDITOR’S NOTE: I happened to stumble across the Highbury cricket ground on a walk from Meanwood last year.
+EDITOR’S NOTE: I happened to stumble across the Highbury cricket ground on a walk from Meanwood a few years back.
 It was cordoned off by a metal barrier.
-There has been an active campaign to save the site from redevelopment with proposals to transform the space into an exercise facility for 150 dogs formally refused planning permission in February 2019.
+For years, there has been a campaign to save the site from redevelopment and returned to the community.

 Now that the Bradford Park Avenue cricket ground has been partially redeveloped, the most famous lost ground in the county is surely the old Dewsbury and Savile ground which was located in Savile Town, Dewsbury.

-As a club, Dewsbury & Saville CC had a phenomenal record in the early days of the Heavy Woollen Cup, reaching the Final in the first eight years of the competition: 1883-1890.
+As a club, Dewsbury & Savile CC had a phenomenal record in the early days of the Heavy Woollen Cup, reaching the Final in the first eight years of the competition: 1883-1890.

 In all, they won the cup nine times in an incredible 21 Finals between 1883- 1926.
 The first time they actually won the Final was in 1887 when Henry Hill scored 139 helping his team amass 393 versus Spen Victoria.